rajatsajwan/rajatsajwan/README.md

 -  A hub-and-spoke platform for organizations to effectively manage their operations and data.

-- 	Worked on several core functionalities and building CRUD operations end-to-end for modules like HR etc.
+- 	Worked on several core functionalities and building CRUD operations end-to-end for modules like HR,Invoice etc.
 - 	Technologies – HTML, CSS, PHP, LARAVEL, MYSQL DATABASE.

 <h3 align="left">Languages and Tools:</h3>